jiashengma/305/README.md

 	[x]	check email and password using jquery in front end [x]	customers - search flights
-	[x]	check email and password using jquery in front end []	customers - search flights
+	[x]	check email and password using jquery in front end [x]	customers - search flights
 	[]	***query db for direct or indirect flights between a pair of cities for a given date and "approximate" time.***
-	[]	reverse auctions - price customers are willing to pay for a seat []	customers cancel an existing reservation
+	[]	reverse auctions - price customers are willing to pay for a seat [/]	customers cancel an existing reservation
      (reservations from auction can also be canceled? interesting)

 1 System Users
-	[]	customers - make flight reservation
+	[x]	customers - make flight reservation
-	[]	customer may partake in any number of flight reservation transactions []	customer's rating should reflect how active a ticket buyer he or she is (+1 to customer's rating)
+	[x]	customer may partake in any number of flight reservation transactions []	customer's rating should reflect how active a ticket buyer he or she is (+1 to customer's rating)

 3.1 Manager Transactions